ahmedkhamees37/project-solution-architect/README.md

 # Deploying a Highly Available Java Application on AWS

-This project demonstrates the deployment of a Java application on AWS using the **Rehosting Migration Strategy**.
-Multiple AWS services are utilized, including EC2, S3, IAM, Auto Scaling, Elastic Load Balancer (ELB), and Route 53.
-The code for the deployed application can be accessed here: [Java App](https://github.com/hkhcoder/vprofile-project).
+This project demonstrates the deployment of a Java web application on AWS using the Rehosting Migration Strategy.
+The application is hosted on EC2 instances within an Auto Scaling Group to ensure high availability and scalability.
+An Application Load Balancer (ALB) distributes incoming traffic across multiple instances for optimal performance.
+AWS best practices for compute scalability, security, and cost optimization are implemented throughout the setup.
 ## 📌 Overview
 ![1](https://github.com/user-attachments/assets/c7ba746d-3891-4bc7-8ab7-01ea5b33afba)